 In the hotel industry, I think that humans should be set free from admin burdens so as to focus on human interaction as much as possible, and technology is enabling us to do just that.
 It sounds like a paradox, but the hotel industry is becoming way more intimate and personal with automation, and for the first time employees are forming real connections with guests.

 We have just started realising the significance of utilising the abundance of hotel data in putting together a bespoke guest experience.
-Big data and hotel analytics will really transform the industry forever, and automation will be an integral part of this revolution!
+Hotel data analytics will really transform the industry forever, and automation will be an integral part of this revolution!